top of page

 After repetitive injuries and the encounter of a Canadian osteopath, I began to open my curiosity to the complexity of how my body was holding ancient trauma.
 With this new awareness and interest, I resumed my studies and first graduated as a massage therapist (LMT) in order to have access to more specialized studies in Cranio-Sacral Therapy (CST).
 For 8 years I have been practicing craniosacral therapy in my private office and also in hospital structures and personal assistance associations.

-My passion for the unconscious expression of the body and it powerful healing capability brought me more recently to follow a training in body and mindfulness-based psychotherapy called Hakomi.
+My passion for the unconscious expression of the body and it powerful healing capability brought me more recently to complete a training in body and mindfulness-based psychotherapy with the Hakomi Institute of Mallorca, Spain.

 Eva-56.jpg